|Native Americans flee from the allegorical representation of Manifest Destiny, Columbia, painted in 1872 by John Gast (Photo credit: Wikipedia)|

-What about Option 2?
 Option 2 involves taking a stand against religious belief and openly challenging it.
-Political correctness requires that this option be viewed as intolerance, but should we worry about being intolerant of harmful belief systems.
-I certainly wouldn't worry about appearing intolerant to a belief system that advocated pedophilia.
+Political correctness requires that this option be viewed as intolerance, but should we worry about being intolerant of harmful belief systems?
+I certainly wouldn't worry about appearing intolerant to a belief system that advocated pedophilia or racism.

 Option 2 is not without problems.
-This is not an easy path to take because it will be extremely unpopular.
+This is not an easy path to take, and it will be extremely unpopular.
 Beyond that, it may even be dangerous.
-Some Christians feel justified in killing doctors who perform certain medical procedures; how do you think they are going to feel about someone who overly challenges their delusional system?
+Some Christians feel justified in killing doctors who perform certain medical procedures; how do you think they are going to feel about someone who overly challenges their belief system?

 So what are we to do?
 Like Sam Harris, I believe that we must move in the direction of Option 2.
 Doing nothing and telling ourselves that our inaction is the result of respect or a desire to fit in is intellectually dishonest and morally suspect.
 We must support science and secular education.
-We must publicly oppose clearly destructive policies, actions, and statements, regardless of whether they have a religious basis or not.
+We must publicly oppose clearly destructive policies, actions, and statements.
 We must not shy away from an opportunity to promote a secular worldview.
 Indeed, we need to be ambassadors of this worldview because many religious individuals are unaware that viable alternatives exist.
-As scary as it may be, Would suffrage or the civil rights movement have happened in America if nobody was willing to take risks?
+As scary as it may be, Would suffrage, the Civil Rights movement, or any other positive form of social change have happened if nobody was willing to speak out?